 - Fruit e.g. banana

 If you do struggle to eat on the morning of a race then try sipping on a sports drink (it will give you some sugar carbohydrate to provide your body with some fuel), or you could have a sports gel (if you have tried one before in a race or training and know it sits well in your stomach).

-- Your post race meal is so important for your recovery.
+Your post-race meal is so important for your recovery.
 Make sure you get a good quality meal with some lean protein and carbohydrates to refuel your body.
 It’s often nice to go out for a celebratory lunch after so a meal like a grilled chicken burger with lots of salad is a good option.
 If you’re heading home after the race making a big salad sandwich with some protein such as chicken, ham or egg is a good option too.
-For those people who struggle eating after a run, a milky drink (e.g. sustagen, up & go, milk based coffee) can be a good recovery option as well as it provides you with some protein and carbohydrates to kick-start your recovery before you get your meal in.
+For those people who struggle eating after a run, a milky drink (e.g. Sustagen, Up & Go, milk-based coffee) can be a good recovery option as well.
+This provides you with some protein and carbohydrates to kick-start your recovery before you get your meal in.